LamaBucket/TeleFlow/README.md

 - **Minimal boilerplate**: Focus on your bot logic, not on plumbing.
 - **Extensible**: Add new command types, steps, and handlers easily.
 - **Per-chat isolation**: Each chat gets its own handler chain.
+- **Authentication and conditional flows**: Easily add authentication and conditional logic to your commands.
 - **Testable**: Decouple your logic for easier testing.

 ---